Who We Are

 4) I enjoy that we all spend time with each other realizing we are there for each other with our needs.”

-Viany P.
+-Viany P.

-SHARKS youth
+youth caregiver

-“Ms. Cooper the CEO of the SHARKS Program has provided a service that is truly needed in support of children taking on the role of caregivers and trying to keep up with their schoolwork and social activities.
+“Ms. Cooper the CEO of the Program has provided a service that is truly needed in support of children taking on the role of caregivers and trying to keep up with their schoolwork and social activities.
 The children look forward to the monthly support group services and monthly trips.
-I believe the services that the SHARKS Program offers would be of value to all students in the educational system.”
+I believe the services that the Program offers would be of value to all students in the educational system.”

-Brandon Muccino,
+-Brandon Muccino,

 Principal of PS 83 The Donald Hertz School